adithilj-prog/CODSOFT/README.md

 - Showcase practical coding and AI skills.
 - Demonstrate structured documentation in Markdown.
 - Provide transparency with demo code, algorithms, and AI deliverables.
-- Build a portfolio of completed internship tasks for recruiters and mentors.

 ---